Addiction

 The psychotherapies and alternative trauma healing methods we offer include:

-Trauma and substance abuse treatment patients at Mirmont Treatment Center also benefit from gender-specific groups, groups for co-occurring disorders, and pain management services, along with acupuncture, a daily exercise program, a daily yoga practice and somatic interventions.
+Trauma and substance use treatment patients at Mirmont Treatment Center also benefit from gender-specific groups, groups for co-occurring disorders, and pain management services, along with acupuncture, a daily exercise program, a daily yoga practice and somatic interventions.

 Our clinical program further includes psychoeducational lectures about underlying factors of addiction, as well as group psychotherapy and individual therapy sessions led by trauma-sensitive clinicians.